Please Note - If you are cruising around Australia you need to select Pacific.

 A common question that comes up again and again is;

 Does travel insurance cover family emergencies?
-The answer is yes, but like all insurances, there are terms, condition and exclusions that will affect your claim.
+The answer is yes, but like all insurances, there are terms, conditions, and exclusions that will affect your claim.

 Keep reading to learn about the cover conditions when it comes to travel insurance and family members.

-'Relatives' in terms of travel insurance will typically include, yours or travelling companions' spouse, de facto partner, parent, parent-in-law, daughter, son, daughter-in-law, son-in-law, brother, sister, brother-in-law, sister-in-law, grandchild, grandparent, step-parent, step-son, step-daughter, fiancé, fiancée or guardian.
+'Relatives' in terms of travel insurance will typically include, your or your travelling companions' spouse, de facto partner, parent, parent-in-law, daughter, son, daughter-in-law, son-in-law, brother, sister, brother-in-law, sister-in-law, grandchild, grandparent, step-parent, step-son, step-daughter, fiancé, fiancée or guardian.

 NOTE: aunties, uncles, cousins, nieces, nephews and close friends are not often included as a ‘relative’ so it pays to pay attention.

-Your policy will kick in if a family member or relative (as defined above);
+Your policy will kick in if a family member or relative (as defined above or within your insurers' definitions);

 Like any type of insurance terms and conditions apply to your cover.